 \subsection{Contributions of this article}

-A major objective of this article is to demonstrate that \ac{AFDM} is a formidable candidate for next-generation air interfaces, capable of addressing the multifaceted requirements of \ac{6G} -- including extreme mobility, \ac{NTN} operation, \ac{D2D} communications, \ac{ISAC}, and PHY-security -- while preserving architectural compatibility with the \ac{OFDM} legacy.
+A major objective of this article is to analyze \ac{AFDM} as a candidate for next-generation air interfaces, capable of addressing the requirements of \ac{6G}, including extreme mobility, \ac{NTN} operation, \ac{D2D} communications, \ac{ISAC}, and PHY-security, while preserving architectural compatibility with the \ac{OFDM} legacy.